eugena/github-animated-corners/README.md

 These variants do not require JavaScript and additional files.
 They use only [SVG](https://github.com/eugena/github-animated-corners/tree/main/svg) vector paths so don't lose quality when zooming.

-Please watch the [Live Demo](https://eugena.github.io/github-animated-corners) to choose a variant for your page or website.
+Please watch the :eye: [Live Demo](https://eugena.github.io/github-animated-corners) to choose a variant for your page or website.

 License
 --------